RodolfoPelinson/PredatorIsolationStochasticity/Treatment Richness/Treatment-Richness.md

-Gamma Diversity Analyses
+Treatment Richness
 ================
 Rodolfo Pelinson
 19/10/2020

+    ## i Loading PredatorIsolationStochasticity

-These are the analyses of gamma diversity for the whole communities (shown in the main paper) and separately to predatory and non-predatory insects.
+These are the analyses of the total number of species in each treatment.

 These are the packages you will need to run this code: